cgpadwick/llmsandbox/docqanda/README.md

 ## Downloading The Models

 This demo supports a few different models.
 Download one or more of them and stick them in the `models` folder.
+You don't need them all, you only need 1.
+I would recommend ggml-gpt4all-j-v1.3-groovy.bin but better answers will likely come from ggml-gpt4all-l13b-snoozy.bin.

 - [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin)
 - [ggml-gpt4all-l13b-snoozy.bin](https://gpt4all.io/models/ggml-gpt4all-l13b-snoozy.bin)